raihanjp/BOT-Penentu-Penyakit-Pada-Bayi/README.md

 # BOT-Penentu-Penyakit-Pada-Bayi

 This BOT was made to help the medical world by determining diseases for babies.
-This has several features, such as :
+This BOT has several features, such as :
 1. Running tests to babies
 2. Filling the patient's data
 3. Calculate the patient's data